 Kirsten Ley won more than the Award for Overall Achievement at Neon Dreams, this year’s Blanche Macdonald Fashion Design Graduate Show.
-She also received one of the all-time great complements from Executive Program Director Peggy Morrison (not someone known for distributing praise lavishly), who declared Kirsten, “the Student of the Decade.”
+She also received one of the all-time great compliments from Executive Program Director Peggy Morrison (not someone known for distributing praise lavishly), who declared Kirsten, “the Student of the Decade.”

 Since then Kirsten’s been busy preparing to conquer the world with her eponymous label.
 And it’ll be little surprise if Kirsten Ley becomes a household name in fashionable homes within the next five years.
 She’s practically Wonder Woman.

 “I get up at 5am every morning and go to bed around 2am every night,” she explains.
 “When I was in the Fashion Design program at Blanche Macdonald I also had an internship and was teaching yoga every morning.
 I'm a night owl and a morning person.
 I find my relaxation and rest practicing yoga.
 I get enough rejuvenation from that to compliment my sleeping schedule, or lack of one!”